-It’s really important to remember though, that there may be a considerable amount of petty crime even in countries which are very safe and where overall crime and violent crime is low.
+It’s really important to remember though, that there may be a considerable amount of petty crime even in countries with the lowest crime rates.
 So wherever you are, it’s always vital to keep your wits about you.

 With their low crime rates, Japan and Singapore top most lists as the safest countries in Asia.

 Mauritius is the safest African county, ranking 23rd in the Global Peace Index.
 Ghana is the second safest, at number 40.